jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

     ```
     git commit -S -m “message”
     ```
-    - if you use git log, it does not show if it is signed or not.
+    - If you use git log, it does not show if it is signed or not.

   - To verify if the <version> is signed:
     ```
       git tag -v <version>
     ```
     - -v here means to verify (do not mistake it with "verbous")
-    - if verified, you’ll get a message like: Good signature from "Jalal Abbasi <s.jalalabasi@gmail com>" [ultimate]
+    - If verified, you’ll get a message like: Good signature from "Jalal Abbasi <s.jalalabasi@gmail com>" [ultimate]

-  - To see the excact signature characters as a part of tag message:
+  - To see the exact signature characters as a part of the tag message:
     ```
       git show <version>
     ```